CBIIT-CGBB/gcMECM/README.md

 # gcMECM: Graphical Clustering of Mutual Exclusivity of Cancer Mutations

-The package combines graph clustering, mutation association, and gene interaction by the mutually exclusively mutated gene sub-networks **to identify sub-biological functions from pathways**.
+The package combines graph clustering, mutation association, and gene interaction by the mutually exclusively mutated gene sub-networks **to identify sub-networks with distinct biological functions from pathways**.
 The sub-networks reveal crucial genes in the canonical pathway and discover new cancer-relevant genes and relative biological functions, which could used to build better prediction models of clinical response and survival.